Top Three Mainframe Security Best Practices You Need to Know

 Access control sounds relatively straightforward, but in practice, problems often arise.
 Many companies lack the necessary oversight to keep track of who has mainframe access and who does not.
 Thankfully, there are software solutions that help automatically organize employee credentials and grant mainframe access only when necessary.
 This type of solution is known as Resource Access Control Facility (RACF).
 By utilizing RACF software, a company can automatically generate user profiles in a database and use these profiles to permit access to protected system resources.

-To utilize a workload environment on a mainframe with virtualization, a hypervisor needs to create guest accounts.
-While each of these accounts is independent of one another, they will utilize the same mainframe resources as they complete processes.
+To utilize workload environment on a mainframe with virtualization, a hypervisor needs to create guest accounts.
+While each of these accounts are independent of one another, they will utilize the name mainframe resources as they complete processes.
 Isolating guest accounts is one of the most effective ways to enhance IBM mainframe security, and it’s something that should be done as soon as a mainframe goes online.

 Find Your Mainframe

-There is no question that today’s mainframes can enhance productivity for businesses in a wide range of industries.
+There is no questions that today’s mainframes can enhance productivity for business across a wide range of industries.
 Because this type of data center hardware often processes sensitive information, it is a prime target for hackers.
 IBM and other mainframe manufacturers are well aware of the threat and equip their mainframes with features that can help keep your business secure.

-Want to find a mainframe that will keep your data safe and your business moving?
-Check out our selection of refurbished IBM zSystems mainframes to find the capable hardware you need.
-Once you’ve found your mainframe we can help you get the most out of it, and take action to protect your data.
-Learn more about our ongoing maintenance, and take a proactive approach to your business security.
+Want to find a mainframe that will keep your data safe and your business moving forward?
+Check out our selection of pre-owned, refurbished IBM Z mainframes (certified and banded) to find the capable hardware you require.
+Once you’ve found your mainframe, we can help you get the most out of it, impact TCO and take action to protect your data.
+Learn more about ongoing (“bundled”) mainframe maintenance and take a proactive approach to your business security.
+Top Gun Technology is a financially independent, veteran-held organization providing Mission Critical Support Services® to Fortune 1000 companies by leveraging OverWatch℠ as a service platform that is specifically designed to handle the maintenance and support complexities of today’s hybrid computing, storage and networking environments.